Coming April 12th.

 THE WOMEN OF VALLEY VIEW: TERRI

-To celebrate the release of book two we are going to count down the next nine weeks with installments of the first chapter, free books, and a FACEBOOK launch party on April 12th.
-I don't have all the party details worked out yet, but I can tell you it will involve lots of prizes, and some Guest Star visitors. ( Mary Manners and Martha Rogers are confirmed guests!)
+To celebrate the release of book two we are going to count down the next nine weeks with installments of the first chapter, free books, and a FACEBOOK party on April 12th.
+I don't have all the party details worked out yet, but I can tell you it will involve lots of prizes, and some Guest Star visitors.
 Watch this blurb each week for the details as I work them out.

-Between now and launch party time we're going to have some contests and a giveaway of Terri's story each Friday, starting on 22 Feb.
+In the meantime We'll be giving away a copy of Terri's story each Friday, starting on 22 Feb.
 How do you win?
 Come to the blog, track the progress of the party plans, and read the current installment of the story.
 Leave a comment.
 The blog post for April 12th will announce the winners.
 The more you visit over the next few weeks, the better your chances of winning.

 Now.
-Here's the THIRD installment of The Women of Valley View: Terri
+Here's the first installment of The Women of Valley View: Terri

 Terri Hayes chewed her bottom lip and prayed.
 Outside her windows on this sunny Friday afternoon, the Oklahoma summer persisted in spite of the September date circled on her calendar.
 Her hands sweated, and she clasped them behind her back.
 She would have raked them through her hair, but she wanted to telegraph calm and collected, not the nervous anticipation churning like ocean waves in her stomach.
 The weeks of preparation, the evenings spent in class, the hours of prayer, all came down to this.